nezaboodka/reactronic/README.md

 transactional reactivity.

-**Order** options defines order of execution for reactive processes:
+**Order** options defines order of execution for reactive functions:

   - (TBD)

-**Throttling** option defines how often reactive process is executed in case of recurring changes:
+**Throttling** option defines how often reactive function is executed in case of recurring changes:

   - `(ms)` - minimal delay in milliseconds between executions;
-  - `-1` - execute immediately once atomic action is applied (synchronously);
+  - `-1` - execute immediately once atomic function is applied (synchronously);
   - `0` - execute immediately via event loop (asynchronously with zero timeout);
   - `>= Number.MAX_SAFE_INTEGER` - never execute (suspended reaction).

-**Reentrance** option defines how to handle reentrant calls of atomic actions and reactive processes:
+**Reentrance** option defines how to handle reentrant calls of atomic and reactive functions:

   - `preventWithError` - fail with error if there is an existing call in progress;
   - `waitAndRestart` - wait for previous call to finish and then restart current one;